Adam-12 television show review

 Here's some observations I've had about the show so far.

-Malloy is a prick
+Malloy is rude

 What's even more annoying is that there have been several times he's been introduced to women by his partner - hot women mind you - and he won't give them the time of day.
 We're talking ridiculously hot girls here, and Malloy wants no part of them.
 And in the few instances you see him with a woman, who of course is supremely hot, he just doesn't care.
 It honestly makes you wonder if he's gay.